 There are 3 main cell phone companies: Ancel, MovieStar, and CTIMovil.

-Nobody here makes a phone call.
+Like most South Americans, nobody here makes a phone call.
 If you receive one, it’s important, or the person is rich and lazy.

 Do you remember in the old days when you paid your telephone bill, your heating bill, etc. through the mail?
 You write a check, put in an envelope, afix a stamp to it, and send it off.
 And now, most of you probably use the Internet.